16S Metagenomics - Technology

-- Identify likely candidates for organism of concern through operational taxonomic units (OTUs).
+- Identify likely candidates for the organism of concern through operational taxonomic units (OTUs).

 - Show Relative abundance of the genus of bacteria present in each sample.

 Using 16S for microbiome applications allows for incredible resolution in food spoilage or plate microbiome applications.
-16S metagenomic analysis allows for some critical improvements over traditional subtyping methods.
+The 16s metagenomic analysis allows for some critical improvements over traditional subtyping methods.

 16S vs. Traditional Methods